stratum-mining/sv2-spec/07-Template-Distribution-Protocol.md

 ## 7.2 `NewTemplate` (Server -> Client)

-The primary template-providing function.
+The primary template-providing message.
 Note that the `coinbase_tx_outputs` bytes will appear as is at the end of the coinbase transaction.

 | Field Name                  | Data Type      | Description                                                                                                                                                                                                                                                                        |
 | --------------------------- | -------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |